beseo/Spotify-Machine-Learning/README.md

 The overall goal of the project:

- - Gather data on every single track in Spotify's Top 100 Billboard playlist <i>(as of November 23, 2022)</i> using Spotify's REST API and the requests module in Python.
+ - Gather data on every single track in Spotify's Top 100 Billboard playlist <i>(as of December 19, 2022)</i> using Spotify's REST API and the requests module in Python.

  - Create visualizations using Seaborn and Plotly and perform analysis with the data that I find.